What is Micro Tunneling?

 Micro tunneling techniques require the jacking of a pipe into the ground using often high jacking forces, the correct choice of pipe with the ability to withstand the required jacking forces during installation and the right properties in terms of final product performance is as important as choosing the right machine to install it in the first place.

-A wide range of pipe materials is available for installation using pipejacking and micro tunneling techniques, the choice depending on the requirements of the client, the ground conditions, transportation costs and the length of the pipeline.
-Materials including reinforce and un-reinforced concrete, polymer concrete (concrete aggregate within a matrix of resin), glass fiber/resin-based pipes, vitrified clayware (both glazed and unglazed), steel, ductile iron and also plastics are available as jacking pipe.
+A wide range of pipe materials is available for installation using pipejacking and micro tunneling techniques, the choice depending on the requirements of the client, the ground conditions, transportation costs, and the length of the pipeline.
+Materials including reinforced and un-reinforced concrete, polymer concrete (concrete aggregate within a matrix of resin), glass fiber/resin-based pipes, vitrified clayware (both glazed and unglazed), steel, ductile iron, and also plastics are available as jacking pipe.
 In the majority of cases, the pipe material is either concrete or clayware, manufactured for pipe jacking to strict standards.

 The separating system separates the water from the soil.
 The soil is disposed of and the water is pumped back into the crusher chamber.

 Rocks: Modern technology offers new, uncomplicated options even when drilling through rocks with high degrees of hardness.
 In places that previously required detonation or mortise work, micro tunneling is now seen as a reliable alternative.